oliviakatrhyn/inf_systems/README.md

   <img width="700" height="900" img src="UCD Outbound Final (1).jpg">
 </p>

 For the outbound customer, the diagram is simplified as customers are no longer directed to the Automatic Voice Response.
 Once the process of getting a target and making the first call begins, the allocated R< must work through the contact list until completion.
-They obtain this target list by requesting it from the Call Management centre which serves as database for extracting outbound contacts.
+They obtain this target list by requesting it from the CMC which serves as database for extracting outbound contacts.
 As can be seen in the diagram, the Customer has little interaction with the actual system but assist in making a booking and payment with the RM.

 ### Activity Diagrams

+The activity diagram was used to describe the dynamic aspects of the system, demonstrating the flow from one activity to another.
-Similarly, with the development of the activity diagram, we began with initial activity diagram, which then were later expanded to include greater depth on the systems interactions and functionality.
+In developing this diagram, we began with intial models which then were iteratively reviwed and adjusted to include greater control flows between use cases.

 ***For Inbound Customers:***